UK Car Buyers – Guide To The Car Buying Market

 Auto Trader started in 1975, but the company as we know it, the website, wasn’t launched until 1996.

 And it worked.
 After all, even if you’ve not purchased a car from Auto Trader, you’ll know someone that has, or at least know their name.

 Sites like Auto Trader, Piston Heads and Motors.co.uk now compete with each other as private car sale platforms.
 But they now have competition…

 What has changed?
 Car buying websites.
 Websites that buy cars instantly after an online valuation and final inspection.

 These websites have really made their mark over the last few years; taking the hassle out of selling a used car by offering instant cash.

 No photos, listings, or viewings.
-Just a quick and simple online online car valuation, with a guaranteed price for your troubles.
+Just a quick and simple online car valuation, then an offer to buy your vehicle.

 But the options for buying and selling don’t stop there.